Menopause Strength Training & Fitness | 40+ Fitness for Women

 Resources mentioned in the episode:

-- Kick-start your lifting with my Learn to Lift programs:
+- Get started with my beginner-friendly Learn to Lift programs here >>

-- Already lifting?
-Join my membership >>
+- Join my monthly membership here >>

 - Download my free guide to working with your menopausal body >>